 You can buy a nice 3 bedroom 2 bathroom spacious condo in one of the best neighborhoods for less than $500,000.
 This is super-affordable compared to somewhere like New York City or Paris.

 As Viktorija and I discussed in a recent podcast, Mexico City is not what most people think.
 It’s clean, green, picturesque.
 The food is some of the best I’ve ever had.
 The culture and vibrant.

 And as for safety, there’s obviously crime in any huge city.
 But the violent crime rate in Mexico City is actually lower than most major American cities.

 (Or in the Mexican state of Yucatan, where Merida is located, the homicide rate (at 3 per 100,000) is lower than in Nebraska (3.7) and Wyoming (3.1) – which are not exactly known for their hard core criminality.)

 The cost of living is also much less expensive in Mexico.
 Labor is inexpensive and abundant.
 Food is cheap.
 Gasoline prices are a bit cheaper than the US, and MUCH cheaper than in Europe or Canada.

-On average, Mexico is very attractive based on Sovereign Research’s cost of living index, which estimates typical monthly expenses in cities and countries around the world.
+On average, Mexico is very attractive based on Sovereign Man’s cost of living index, which estimates typical monthly expenses in cities and countries around the world.

 Personally, I live in Puerto Rico.
 We love the island, and the tax incentives are undeniably attractive.